 Backwoods Crossing: The farm-to-table restaurant has set up a farmers’ market and it is now selling a range of produce as well as baked goods, smoked tuna dip, growlers of beer, yeast, flour, eggs, herbs, jam and many more items.

 When: 10 a.m. till goods run out on Saturdays

 Where: 6725 Mahan Dr.

 Downtown Market: Shoppers will find homegrown produce, fresh breads, meats and a few local cooks or restaurateurs as well as crafts, jewelry and live music.
 850-224-3252

 When: 9 a.m. to 2 p.m.
 Saturdays March to November.
-The market is temporarily closed.
+The market has reopened.

 Where: Downtown Market, 115 E. Park Ave.

 Market at Bannerman Crossing: The market, featuring produce, breads, flowers and other products, takes place in the shopping center pavilion.
 Bannerman Crossing.
 The market features a honey farmer, baked goods and jams by English Rose (orders taken for delivery) and pasture-raised eggs and poultry as well as forest-fed, heritage breed pork from Schmoe Farm, a small, sustainable South Georgia farm.
 You can also place orders with the farm by contacting schmoefarm.com